 In a data flow based communication, two components exchange the value of a field.
 The Provider component transfers an Output field value into an Input field of the Consumer component.
 The Output field is said to be connected to the Input field through a Dataflow connection.

 The dataflow communication can be automatic, i.e. whenever the Output field is updated by its owning component, the value is immediately propagated to the connected Input field.
-The output fields which take part in an automatic data flow based communication implement IDataflowField (see 5.2.11.7).
+The output fields that take part in an automatic data flow based communication implement IOutputField where the IsAutomatic() method returns true when called (see 5.2.11.7).

 The dataflow communication can be scheduled, i.e. when the Output field is updated by its owning component, the value is not automatically propagated to the connected Input field.
-The transfer is only performed on request, e.g. cyclically by the Simulation Environment.5.2.11.7
+The transfer is only performed on request, e.g. cyclically by the Simulation Environment, in scheduled simulation events.
+Hence, the “scheduled” terminology for this kind of dataflow transfer.
+The output fields that cannot perform automatic dataflow transfer implement IOutputField where the IsAutomatic() method returns false when called (see 5.2.11.7).

-It is neither mandated when an Output field pushes its value into connected Input fields, nor whether an Input field performs any specific action after it has been updated.
+Both scheduled and automatic dataflow transfers are possible because SMP does not mandate the use of the one or of the other form.
+Furthermore, it does not mandate whether an Input field performs any specific action after it has been updated.
 An Input field can be implemented in a way that it notifies its containing model about a change, which can be used to trigger certain behaviour in the Consumer component.

 Data types consideration